hunght/yt-dlp-gui/docs/MACOS_PERMISSIONS.md

 If you need to grant permissions manually:

 1. **Open System Settings**
    - Click the Apple menu → System Settings
    - Or use Spotlight: Press Cmd+Space, type "System Settings"

 2. **Navigate to Privacy & Security**
    - Click "Privacy & Security" in the sidebar

 3. **Grant Accessibility Permission**
    - Click "Accessibility"
-   - Click the "+" button or toggle to add iTracksy
+   - Click the "+" button or toggle to add YT-DLP GUI
-   - Enable the checkbox next to iTracksy
+   - Enable the checkbox next to YT-DLP GUI

 4. **Grant Screen Recording Permission**
    - Click "Screen Recording"
-   - Click the "+" button or toggle to add iTracksy
+   - Click the "+" button or toggle to add YT-DLP GUI
-   - Enable the checkbox next to iTracksy
+   - Enable the checkbox next to YT-DLP GUI

-5. **Restart iTracksy**
+5. **Restart YT-DLP GUI**
    - Quit and relaunch the app for permissions to take effect

 ## Verification

 You can verify permissions are working by:

-1. Opening iTracksy Settings
+1. Opening YT-DLP GUI Settings
 2. Checking the "Permissions" section
 3. Both switches should show as enabled/green
 4. If not, click the switches to open System Settings

 ## Privacy & Security

-- **All data stays local**: iTracksy never sends your browsing data to external servers
+- **All data stays local**: YT-DLP GUI never sends your browsing data to external servers
 - **Secure storage**: All tracking data is stored locally in an encrypted database
 - **Your control**: You can review, edit, or delete any tracked data at any time